Herobone/Speedport-Utils/README.md

-# MAI-Robotics Learning App
+# Speedport 3 Smart Utils

 1. Installation
-2. Build
+2. Usage
-3. Cpoyright and Disclaimer
+3. Copyright and Disclaimer

 ---

 ## 1. Installation

+### Requirements

+- Linux (eg. Ubuntu 18.04) or Windows (can be headless)
+- Firefox
+- Python (minimal Version: 3.6)

 1. Download this Project as a zip and extract it or clone it via git
 2. Open a shell in the Folder